Harrix/harrix-pylib/docs/funcs_md.md

 def add_diary_entry_in_year(path_dream: Path | str, beginning_of_md: str, entry_content: str) -> tuple[str, Path]
 ```

-Add a new diary entry to the yearly markdown file.
+Add a new diary entry to the yearly Markdown file.

 If the yearly file doesn't exist, it creates one with the provided front matter.
 If it exists, it adds a new entry after the year heading and the table of contents.